Breckinridge family in the American Civil War

-The Breckinridge family exerted a powerful influence in the divided slave-state of Kentucky, with Breckinridge County dating back well before its current constitution of 1799.
+The Breckinridge family exerted a powerful influence in the divided slave state of Kentucky, with Breckinridge County dating back well before its current constitution of 1799.
 They were viewed as southern aristocracy, counting many Confederate generals among their cousins.
 But family members also fought in the Union army, and supported Lincoln throughout the conflict.

-Family Members
+Family members

 Robert Jefferson Breckinridge (1800–1871)

 Kentucky politician, Presbyterian minister and editor, who believed that the preservation of the Union transcended the slavery debate.
-In the 1860 election, he supported Abraham Lincoln against his own nephew, John C. Breckinridge, and continued to back his policies, making a famous speech that contributed to the President’s re-nomination for the 1864 election.
+In the 1860 election, he supported Abraham Lincoln against his own nephew, John C. Breckinridge, and continued to back his policies, making a famous speech that contributed to the President's re-nomination for the 1864 election.
 Two of his sons fought on the Union side and two others for the Confederates.

 John Cabell Breckinridge (1821–1875)

+Breckingridge was the 14th vice president of the United States and a presidential candidate in the 1860 elections.
 Appointed brigadier general in the Confederate Army in November 1861, Breckinridge helped organise a provisional Confederate government for Kentucky.
 Wounded at Shiloh, he was promoted major general.
 Braxton Bragg assumed that his prestige would attract many Kentuckian recruits, and quarrelled sharply with him when this failed to happen, as he also did after a creditable performance at Stones River.

 Ordered to the Eastern sector, he achieved his greatest victory at the Battle of New Market in the Shenandoah valley (May 1864), crucially protecting Robert E. Lee’s flank, and acquiring a reputation as the next Stonewall Jackson.
 This was confirmed when he halted Grant's advance at the Battle of Cold Harbor, where he was badly wounded.
 In February 1865, he was made Confederate Secretary of War, and promptly created a new post of General-in-Chief, which went to Lee.
 In the final days of the war, he destroyed much of the evacuated Confederate capital, Richmond, and then facilitated the escape of the cabinet.
 He evaded capture, travelled abroad with his family, and returned to America after the 1868 amnesty.